 House for a young couple in Tokyo Photographs

 House for a young couple in Tokyo description

-On the interior, however, a miniature forest grows in the corner of the dwelling, developing an organic playground for its inhabitants.
+However, on the interior, a miniature forest grows in the corner of the dwelling, developing an organic playground for its inhabitants.
 The double-height volume carefully manipulates regular, everyday experiences.
-A curving line of soil makes it mark on the floor of the living room, as if quietly invading the man-made structure.
+A curving line of soil makes its mark on the living room floor as if quietly invading the human-made structure.